slowernews/wisdom-tldr/README.md

 > *'Value yourself.
 The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

 > *'Let go of your ego and your need for validation.'*

-If you say it with confidence, you are who you say you are.

-> *'You're only as good as your next speech.'*

-> *'A speech is a performance.
-Authenticity is crucial.'*

-> *'Believe you can, and you’re half way there.'*

 [Mastery](#on-mastery) and [core values](#on-identity) are good sources of confidence.<br>
 In the meanwhile any source is good.
 Don't stop till you get it.